Ellen van Neerven: Writing career

+Van Neerven has had some of their poetry translated into Yugambeh by Shaun Davies.

 Throat (2020) is van Neerven's second collection of poems, and consists of five themed chapters: "The haunt-walk in"; "Whiteness is always approaching"; "I can't wait to meet my future genders"; "Speaking outside"; and " Take me to the back of my throat".
-Throat won three prizes at the New South Wales Premier's Literary Awards: Book of the Year; the Kenneth Slessor Prize for Poetry; and the Multicultural NSW Award.
+Throat won three prizes at the New South Wales Premier's Literary Awards: the Book of the Year award; the Kenneth Slessor Prize for Poetry; and the Multicultural NSW Award.

-Van Neerven has also had some of their poetry translated into their grandmother's Yugambeh language by Shaun Davies.

 Van Neerven published a piece in Griffith Review about sport, entitled "No Limits", in September 2021.
-Described as "part creative memoir, part reportage, part theoretical essay and part history lesson", the piece examines the exclusionary nature of sport, which leads to a very low rate of participation by non-binary people.
+Described as "part creative memoir, part reportage, part theoretical essay and part history lesson," the piece examines the exclusionary nature of sport, which leads to a very low rate of participation by non-binary people.

+In October 2021, they received a Sidney Myer Creative Fellowship.

+In 2023, they released their first nonfiction book, Personal Score, which combines memoir, cultural theory and poetry to discuss the history of sport.

-In June 2024, text from two of van Neerven's works, titled Shoutlines and yaburuhma dugun (infinite sky) were shown on the Federation Square Big Screen, presented as part of 'The Blak Infinite' program at the 2024 RISING: festival in Melbourne.
+In June 2024, text from two of van Neerven's works, titled Shoutlines and yaburuhma dugun (infinite sky) were shown on the Federation Square Big Screen, presented as part of The Blak Infinite program at the 2024 RISING festival in Melbourne.

 Their first play, swim, produced by Griffin Theatre Company, premiered at the Carriageworks in Sydney in July 2024.

+In 2026, they released the middle-grade novel Ruby's Web.